HaochenZ11/CMU-VLA-Challenge/README.md

 Our system runs on Ubuntu 20.04 and uses ROS Noetic in both simulation and onboard the real robot.
 Follow the instructions in the [docker/](docker/) folder to try the simulator by pulling the docker image provided and launching the system.

 The system uses Unity environments by default and has two parts:
 - The base navigation system is in the [system/unity](system/unity/) folder.
-This sytem can be launched by itself without the AI module running.
+This system can be launched by itself without the AI module running.
 For the base navigation system, you may change the scene used by placing it in the [system/unity/src/vehicle_simulator/mesh/unity/](system/unity/src/vehicle_simulator/mesh/unity/) directory.
 - The vision-language model should be in the [ai_module](ai_module/) folder.
-The model currently in the folder under [ai_module/src](ai_module/src) is a "dummy model" that produces arbitrary examples of the different types of output responses. **Teams are expected to come up with a model to replace this one.**
+The model currently in the folder under [ai_module/src](ai_module/src) is a "dummy model" that demonstrates how to read input questions and produces arbitrary examples of the different types of output responses which are to be used by the system and the evaluation node. **Teams are expected to come up with a model to replace this one.**

+Launching the system startup script [launch.sh](launch.sh) will, by default, launch both the unity simulator and the dummy model.

+#### Dummy Model

-Launching the system startup script [launch.sh](launch.sh) will, be default, launch both the unity simulator and the dummy model.
-The dummy model will output either a number to terminal, send bounding box visualization markers for object reference, or waypoints to guide vehicle navigation.
-The two types of messages are listed below.
+The dummy model will read a question as a ROS String message on the `/challenge_question` topic.
+The dummy model will then either publish an integer as an Int32 message, send bounding box visualization markers for object reference, or waypoints to guide vehicle navigation.
+The three types of messages are listed below.
 To integrate the a model with the system, please modify the system startup script.
+- Numerical response: ROS Int32 message on topic `/numerical_response`, containing an integer answering a numerical question.
-- Visualization marker: ROS Marker message on topic name: `/selected_object_marker`, containing object label and bounding box of the selected object.
+- Visualization marker: ROS Marker message on topic `/selected_object_marker`, containing object label and bounding box of the selected object.
 - Waypoint: ROS Pose2D message on topic `/way_point_with_heading` (neglect the heading for this year’s challenge).

 #### System Outputs